-On the other hand, several proprietary cloud archiving vendors offer the ability to archive a minimal subset of Salesforce data – only email and Chatter, not the actual CRM data held within the Salesforce platform.
+On the other hand, several proprietary cloud archiving vendors offer the ability to retain and archive a minimal subset of Salesforce data – only email and Chatter, not the actual CRM data held within the Salesforce platform.
 This absence of complete data archiving puts many companies at regulatory and legal risk.

 The Archive360 Salesforce Archiving solution is a comprehensive Azure Cloud-based information management and archiving solution designed specifically for the Salesforce platform.
 With it, companies can rest assured their organization can meet all regulatory data retention regulatory requirements, including but not limited to SEC Rule 17, FINRA, MiFID II, FDA 21, CFTC, IIROC, FERC, FAR 4.7.

 As was previously mentioned, the Salesforce application includes many data objects.
 Depending on the regulated industry, many or all these data objects must be captured, protected, archived, and made easily searchable and accessible.
 Because Salesforce does not have comprehensive data archiving, Archive360 for Salesforce is the perfect complement to the Salesforce platform.